What are VNC and RDP?

 - VNC vs RDP platforms.
 VNC servers work on a variety of platforms, allowing you to share screens and keyboards between Windows, Mac, Linux, and Raspberry Pi devices.
 RDP server is proprietary and only works with one operating system.

 - VNC vs RDP performance.
 RDP provides a better and faster remote connection.
 The reason for this is that RDP has a limited set of instructions, which means it uses less bandwidth than VNC when transferring pixels.
 RDP, in the end, improves network efficiency.
+But you can also make VNC faster through some ways.

 - VNC vs RDP security.
 RDP employs Secure Sockets Layer/Transport Layer Security (SSL/TLS).
 While prior versions were vulnerable to man-in-the-middle attacks, RDP’s security is improved with each version.
 While some VNC software employs Secure Shell (SSH), which is less secure.
 And VNC also provides users with full access to connect to remote devices.